WanderingStar/rvwhisperclient/README.md

 lrwxrwxrwx 1 root root 34 Feb 18 20:04 rvwhisper_785 -> /usr/share/munin/plugins/rvwhisper_sensor
 ```

+![Outside Temperature Graph.
+I should probably not leave my temperature sensor where it gets direct sun...
+](outside-day.png "Outside")

 Or set up combined graphs by linking a "flattened" (lower case, just letters)
 string to look for in the title:
 ```commandline